Literacy Plan

 Diagnostic Assessment

 Screening measures are similar to that of taking someone’s temperature.
 If he/she has a fever it tells you there may be a problem, but does not tell you what the problem is.
 To successfully fix the problem, a doctor must determine the root cause of the fever.
 Diagnostic assessments are used in the problem solving process to more precisely identify where a student’s difficulties lie.
 When a student’s performance is below a fluency benchmark score, that performance could indicate issues anywhere in the reading process.
 Responding immediately with an intervention targeting fluency may not address the root cause of the problem.
-A diagnostic such as the PRESS Decoding Inventory may indicate a more fundamental reading skills issue.
+A diagnostic such as the PRESS Decoding Inventory may indicate a more fundamental reading skills.

 Efforts to Identify Dyslexia